Website speed test

 To quickly evaluate client optimization, you can use the Google PageSpeed Insights service or Sitechecker (we use API of Google PageSpeed Insights).
-Finally, it is useful to analyze the time of downloading the site from real users.
+Finally, it is useful to analyze the time of downloading the site for real users.
 For this, there are special reports in the web analytics systems Yandex.Metrics and Google Analytics.

 Landmarks for the loading time of the site are as follows: the start of the rendering is about 1 second, loading the page within 3-5 seconds.
-In such a framework, users will not complain about the speed of the site and download time will not limit the effectiveness of the site.
-These figures should be achieved by real users, even in difficult conditions of mobile connection and outdated devices.
+In such a framework, users will not complain about the speed of the site and the download time will not limit the effectiveness of the site.
+These figures should be achieved by real users, even in difficult conditions with mobile connection and outdated devices.

-Let’s move on to the very acceleration of the site.
+Let’s move on to acceleration of the site.
 Optimizing the server part is the most understandable and obvious measure for site developers.
 First, the server part is easily monitored and controlled on the side of system administrators.
 Secondly, with serious problems with server response time, the slowdown is noticeable for everyone, regardless of the speed of the connection or the device.

 Hosting (server resources)